NeuralEnsemble/elephant/doc/contribute.rst

 -----------------------

 If you find a bug in Elephant, please create a new ticket on the `issue tracker`_.
+Choose one of the available templates - "Bug report", "Feature request", or "Questions".
-Choose a name that is as specific as possible to the problem you've found, and in the description give as much information as you think is necessary to recreate the problem.
+Choose an issue title that is as specific as possible to the problem you've found, and in the description give as much information as you think is necessary to recreate the problem.
 The best way to do this is to create the shortest possible Python script that demonstrates the problem, and attach the file to the ticket.